Andrew Fowler (Baptist minister): Civil Rights Leader

-Upon the deaths of Dr. William H. Jernagin, and later Drs.
+Upon the deaths of Dr. William Jernagin, and later Drs.
 J.L.S.
-Holloman and Earl L. Harrison, Andrew Fowler became the principal leader in organizing the clergy and laity in the District of Columbia.
+Holloman and Earl L. Harrison, Fowler became the principal leader in organizing the clergy and laity in the District of Columbia.
 He committed himself to a number of social causes, particularly civil rights.
 He spent six years as Commissioner of D.C.
 General Hospital.
 As a member of the board of the National Fraternal Council of Negro Churches, director of its Washington Bureau, and Executive Secretary of the Committee of 100 Ministers, Fowler worked to support America's public schools, improve the social services system, lobbied to make jobs available to African Americans who could not be hired at federal agencies in D.C., such as the Bureau of Engraving and Printing, and advocated for the integration of the armed forces and public transportation in D.C.

 D.C.
 Home Rule

 In early 1974, a proposed D.C.
 Home Rule Act would have given the District an elected mayor and a 13-member city council.
 Several D.C. community leaders and home rule proponents denounced the legislation as a token effort, but Fowler and the Committee of 100 Ministers supported the act, taking the position that imperfect change was better than no change.
-Feeling that the citizens of the District needed to be educated regarding the Home Rule bill, and since the Committee of 100 represented over 25,000 people, Fowler organized and conducted educational seminars aimed at turning out high numbers of “yes” votes.
+Feeling that the citizens of the District needed to be educated regarding the Home Rule bill, and since the Committee of 100 represented over 25,000 people, he organized and conducted educational seminars aimed at turning out high numbers of “yes” votes.
 The act passed, and on January 2, 1975, the District's first elected officials took the oath of office.
-Walter E. Washington (a good friend of Fowler's) served one four-year term as elected mayor, and was succeeded by Marion Barry in 1979.
+Walter E. Washington (a close friend of Fowler's) served one four-year term as elected mayor, and was succeeded by Marion Barry in 1979.

 Presidential Adviser

 Over the course of his political life, Fowler advised seven U.S. presidents (Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, and Jimmy Carter), as well as mayors, and other political figures locally and nationally.
 He believed that morality could not be legislated, but that society should discipline itself.
-As a result he opposed the D.C.
+He opposed the D.C.
 City Council's attempts to legalize same-sex marriage, marijuana, and gambling.
 He felt the latter proposals would increase crime, "deteriorate character", and "dull the moral sense".